Expensify/k2-extension/README.md

 GitHub UI integration for K2 - Kernel Scheduling Method

-Read about the features in the [wiki](https://github.com/tgolen/k2-chrome-extension/wiki)

 # Installing the Chrome Extension
 ## Easy (auto-updating)
-1. Download the extension from [here](https://github.com/tgolen/k2-chrome-extension/blob/master/build/k2.crx)
+1. Download the extension from [here](https://github.com/Expensify/k2-chrome-extension/blob/master/build/k2.crx)
 2. Go to `chrome://extensions`
 3. Drop the extension onto this window and let it install